-Under the Company's Insider Trading and Tipping Policy (the "Policy"), all "Insiders" (as defined in the Policy to include officers, directors and employees of the Company and its direct and indirect subsidiaries) are prohibited from entering into hedging or monetization transactions or similar arrangements with respect to the Company's securities, including the purchase or sale of "puts" or "calls" or other derivative instruments.
+Under the Company's Policy, all "Insiders" (as defined therein) are prohibited from entering into hedging or monetization transactions or similar arrangements with respect to the Company's securities, including the purchase or sale of "puts" or "calls" or other derivative instruments.
 Additionally, under the Policy, Insiders may not hold Company securities in a margin account or pledge Company securities as collateral for a loan.